-- 5.12 The actual salary increases of the COM plan members have been lower than AWOTE (refer 3.8) bearing in mind that retrospective salary increases may still be applied (refer 3.5).
+- 5.12 The actual salary increases of the COM plan members have been lower than AWOTE (refer 3.7).
 As the average age of COM plan members is now over 55 years, significant benefit payments are expected in the next few years and the short term salary inflation assumption is important.
-A salary inflation assumption of 3.5% p.a. has been adopted in this investigation and is considered best estimate. - 5.13 A salary increase assumption of 3.5% p.a. is 1.0% p.a. above the assumed 2.5% p.a.
+A salary inflation assumption of 2.0% p.a. for two years and 2.75% p.a. thereafter has been adopted in this investigation and is considered best estimate. - 5.13 A salary increase assumption of 2.0% p.a. for two years and 2.75% p.a. thereafter is between 0% p.a. and 0.75% p.a. above the assumed 2.0% p.a.
 CPI, which is within the historical long term 0% to 2% p.a. differential.
 Given recent experience and the maturity of the COM plan, we believe that this is appropriate.
-No promotional salary increases are being assumed. - 5.14 Therefore, the "best estimate" financial assumptions adopted for the 30 June 2017 investigation are a 2.0% real investment return over salary inflation.
+No promotional salary increases are being assumed. - 5.14 Therefore, the "best estimate" financial assumptions adopted for the 30 June 2020 investigation are a -0.9% p.a. real investment return over salary inflation for two years and -1.65% p.a. thereafter.

-This comprised a 5.5% p.a. net of tax investment return assumption and a 3.5% p.a. salary inflation assumption.
-This is 1.25% p.a. lower than assumed as at 30 June 2014 and will mean a relative deterioration in the expected long term funding position.
+This comprised a 1.1% p.a. net of tax investment return assumption and a 2.0% p.a. salary inflation assumption for two years followed by 2.75% p.a. thereafter.
+This is lower than assumed as at 30 June 2017 and will mean a relative deterioration in the expected long term funding position.